gbroiles/redditwipe/README.md

 and they'll be available to the program.
 If you want to use the program with several usernames (** they must all be added as developers in the App section on Reddit **) you can leave those variables blank and enter the username/pw pairs when you run the program.

+These values are stored as environment variables to make it difficult to accidentally export/upload your private information to Github or similar.

-to run the program, type
+To run the program, type

     python redditwipe.py